Åke Jonsson

 Åke Jonsson (born 5 October 1942) is a Swedish former professional motocross racer.
-He was one of the top riders in the Motocross World Championships during the late 1960s and early 1970s.
-Jonsson came close to winning the world championship title in 1968, 1970 and in 1971 when he led the championship going into the final round when, a mechanical failure ruined his bid.
+He competed in the Motocross World Championships from 1964 to 1978 as a member of the Husqvarna, Maico and Yamaha factory racing teams.

+Jonsson was part of a contingent of Swedish motorcyclists including; Bill Nilsson, Rolf Tibblin and Torsten Hallman who dominated the sport of motocross in the 1960s and early 1970s.
+He nearly won the 500cc World Championship title in 1968, 1970 and in 1971.
+He was a member of three victorious Swedish Motocross des Nations teams (1970, 1971, 1974) and was the top individual points scorer at the 1971 Motocross des Nations.
+In 1972, Jonsson won nine consecutive races to claim the 1972 Trans-AMA motocross series.

 Motocross racing career

 Born in Hammerdal, Jonsson's family moved to Västerås when he was a child.
 He became a skilled speed skater and belonged to the Swedish top junior elite before his motorcycle racing career took precedence.
 His physical conditioning from ice skating helped him achieve early success when he transitioned to motorcycle racing.

 At the age of 16, he acquired his first motorcycle when he purchased a DKW.
 He began competing in motocross races and progressed to the Swedish motocross national championship in 1963.
 Unable to afford a new motorcycle, Jonsson decided to build his own motorcycle from spare parts and, rode it to a ninth place in the 250cc Swedish national championship.

 His impressive results earned him a sponsorship to ride for the Husqvarna factory and with a new motorcycle, Jonsson was able to defeat Torsten Hallman for the 1964 250cc Swedish national championship.
 In 1964, Jonsson began competing in the 250cc Motocross World Championships and posted impressive results with a third place at his home Swedish Grand Prix and finishing second to defending world champion Joel Robert at the Finnish Grand Prix.
 In 1966, Jonsson won his first Grand Prix race with a victory at the 1966 250cc Luxembourg Grand Prix at Schifflange.

 Jonsson completed his engineering degree in 1967, but delayed entering the engineering profession and continued to compete in motocross.
+In 1967 Jonsson joined his Husqvarna teammates, Torsten Hallman and Arne Kring, along with ČZ factory teammates Joël Robert, Roger De Coster and Dave Bickers in a series of exhibition races in the United States that had been organized by Edison Dye, the American importer for Husqvarna motorcycles.
+The exhibition races served as a means to introduce the sport of motocross to an American audience, and eventually led to the formation of the Inter-AM and Trans-AMA motocross series that helped to popularize the sport of motocross in the United States.

-He moved up to the 500cc class in 1968 and won the national championship over Christer Hammargren and Bengt Åberg.
-Although Jonsson was posting impressive results, Husqvarna's meager racing budget meant that world champions Bengt Aberg and Torsten Hallman received most of their support, leaving Jonsson struggling to secure spare parts for his motorcycle.
-Nevertheless, he finished in third place in the 1968 500cc World Championship and claimed his first 500cc world championship race at home by winning the Swedish Grand Prix at Motala.
+Jonsson moved up to the 500cc class in 1968 and won the national championship over Christer Hammargren and Bengt Åberg.
+Although Jonsson was posting impressive results, Husqvarna's meager racing budget meant that world champions Bengt Åberg and Torsten Hallman received most of their support, leaving Jonsson struggling to secure spare parts for his motorcycle.